Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 ```
 `PROGRESSION`

-* The only way to damage him is to throw the pieces of brain on a tray to your left of where you star at him while his head is open.
+The only way to damage him is to throw the pieces of brain at him while his head is open.

-* One way to open his head is to grab him from behind with △ until it opens.
-Then throw the pieces of brain right in front of him.
+One way to open his head is to grab him from behind repeatedly until its head opens.
+Then throw the pieces of brain right in front of him to damage him.

-* You can also collect notes by destroying his machinery or even trying to open his head to open it.
+If unsuccessfull, collect the notes by destroying its inventions.
+Trying to open his head will also give a bit of notes too.
+After a successfull dance, his head will open.

+If you've done the Secret Chapter of Chapter 7, you should have the Sleeping Soup on your inventory.
+If you start the boss fight with this item in your inventory, the doctor will be asleep with its head open for a free hit.
+This won't work on Nightmare Mode.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/248516.png">